 • Limit your consumption of dairy products.

-Patient sometimes remain asymptomatic with episodes of flare-ups.
+The patient sometimes remains asymptomatic with episodes of flare-ups.
 The disease is incurable, only symptomatic relief is given by medicines.

-Medicines should be continued for long time to stop symptoms from returning.
+Medicines should be continued for a long time to stop symptoms from returning.

 • Hyper-sensitive to all senses.

 • The rapid change of mental and physical condition.

 • Weakness is felt in morning in bed.

 • Very sensitive as to what others say about her.

 • Incarcerated flatus